 The business of trends PART 2: NORMCORE

-Welcome to part two of my four-part series that looks at how trends begin and spread.
-Today I look at the phenomenon of Normcore.
+Welcome to post two of my two-part series that looks at how trends begin and spread.
+Today I delve into the phenomenon of Normcore.
 It started life as a parody of trend forecasting and immediately turned into an international trend that had everyone using Jerry Seinfeld and Steve Jobs as their style inspiration.
 Scroll through to get the full story!

 At the Frieze Art Fair in October 2013, the art collective K-Hole presented a youth culture analysis titled 'Youth Mode: A report on freedom.'
 Their presentation was a tongue in cheek critique of the flashy trend reports produced by trend forecasting agencies.
 With proclamations like "We live in mass indie times" and "The New World Order of Blankness", the report honed in on the cliche that millennials think they are all special, unique snowflakes.
 'Normcore' is the portmanteau of 'normal' and 'hardcore', and according to K-Hole, it was the next youth wave.
 The emotive manifesto explains, "Normcore seeks the freedom that comes with non-exclusivity.
 It finds liberation in being nothing special, and realizes that adaptability leads to belonging."

 Normcore's associated fashion became the most salient element of the message.
 The Normcore adherent preferred to dress in an inconspicuous way to avoid standing out in the crowd.
 The bland approach to dressing couldn't even claim to be anti-fashion.
 Think Jerry Seinfeld's clean denim jeans and white sneakers, or Steves Jobs' uniform of black turtleneck, and again, those darn white sneakers.
 Your dad was the style icon for Normcore.

 Grunge style of the 1990's tapped into a no-fashion

 look, but the slackers of that decade were about rejecting society.
 Normcore is about fading into society.